Himmat Singh (Sikhism): Early life

-He was born in 1661 in Jagannath Puri in modern-day Odisha, India into the caste of water-suppliers.
+Bhai Himmat Singh was born in 1661 in Jagannath Puri in modern-day Odisha, India into the caste of water-suppliers.
 His family belonged to the Jhivar (also Jheer or Jheeaur) caste.
 His father was named Gulzari whilst his mother was named Dhanno.

 Later life

-He reached Anandpur at the age of 17 to serve the tenth Sikh Guru, Guru Gobind Singh.
-He was the third to answer the call by the Guru during the ceremony to formalize the Khalsa order in 1699 atop a hill in Anandpur (where Takht Kesgarh Sahib now stands).
+Bhai Himmat Singh reached Anandpur at the age of 17 to serve the tenth Sikh Guru, Guru Gobind Singh.
+He was the third to answer the call by the Guru during the ceremony to formalize the Khalsa order in 1699 atop a hill in Anandpur, (where Takht Kesgarh Sahib now stands).

 He received the vows of the Khalsa at Guru Gobind Singh's hands and was renamed Himmat Singh.
 At Anandpur, he took part in battles with the surrounding hill chiefs and imperial commanders.
 He died in the Battle of Chamkaur on 7 December 1704 or 1705.
 Himmat Singh was viewed as being an avatar of an obscure Bhagat named Phandak (hunter).